CarInsurance.com Insights

-If you’re shopping around for a sedan, you must budget for more than just a car payment.
+If you’re shopping for a sedan, you must budget for more than just a car payment.
 You should know how much it will cost to insure the car and where you can find the cheapest car insurance.

 The number of variables factored into your car insurance rate can make your head spin, says Chris Hardesty, an insurance expert and senior advice editor for Kelley Blue Book.